YMTheory/computationalphysics_N2013301020035/ChapterTwo/README.md

 And then we can apply Euler method as what we did in Chapter 1.

-2.With the same method,we can solve the problems with air resistance even with changable pressure.What we need to do is write down the four finite equation and calculate the next condition repeatly.
+2.With the same method,we can solve the problems with air resistance even with changable pressure.What we need to do is writing down the four finite equations and calculate the next condition repeatly.

+3.In the hitting targets task,what I need to do is actually multi-parameters optimization.First I get the maximum firing angle with Euler method in our model.Then I fix firing angle and scan velocity.Everytime a feedback "too close" or "to remote" will be returned.According to the feedback I change velocity repeatly until within the allowable error range.

+4.It is more complicated to consider the error in velocity and firing angle--this is to say that we don't know exactly the initial condition of our shells.We can suppose that the dropping points will show distribution.I use random number generators in ROOT to generate guassian distribution numbers for velocity and angle.And I fill a histogram to count the number of different dropping points shells.What I can do next is to calculate the possibility of hitting the target within the error range.

 ###Plot
 ![plotting](https://raw.githubusercontent.com/YMTheory/computationalphysics_N2013301020035/master/ChapterTwo/projectile.png)